Argent77/A7-MiscTweaks/README.md

 The portraits have been upscaled by 400 percent with an xBR smart filter which preserves details, and improves overall sharpness.

-Preview images of the character portraits in their original and updated state can be found in the "preview" subfolder.
+Preview images of the character portraits in their original and updated state can be found in the "doc/preview" subfolder.

 ### Character generation cheats *(PST:EE only)*